zefoy/ngx-perfect-scrollbar/README.md

-scrollToLeft(offset?, speed?)               // Animate scroll to given offset from the left. scrollToRight(offset?, speed?)              // Animate scroll to given offset from the right. scrollToBottom(offset?, speed?)             // Animate scroll to given offset from the bottom. scrollToElement(element, offset?, speed?)   // Animate scroll to element (accepts an element or a query selector string).
+scrollToLeft(offset?, speed?)               // Animate scroll to given offset from the left. scrollToRight(offset?, speed?)              // Animate scroll to given offset from the right. scrollToBottom(offset?, speed?)             // Animate scroll to given offset from the bottom. scrollToElement(element, offset?, speed?)   // Animate scroll to given or matching HTML element.
+                                            // Input can be HTMLElement or a query selector string.
 ```

 Above functions can be accessed through the directive reference (available as directiveRef in the component).
 Position and offset needs to be given in pixels and speed in milliseconds.